 Simulated dataset

 We first considered the simulated disease incidence time series dataset in which the incidence data are aggregated into weekly counts (Fig 2A).
 However, since this dataset was generated using a serial interval for influenza, transmission occurred on a timescale less than one week.
-The discretised serial interval is shown with a weekly timestep for use with the Cori method (P=1; Fig 2B – blue) and with a daily timestep for use with the simulation-based method (P=7; Fig 2B – red).
+The discretised serial interval is shown in Fig 2B, both with a weekly timestep for use with the Cori method (P=1; blue) and with a daily timestep for use with the simulation-based method (P=7; red).
 Since the renewal equation model underlying both the Cori method and our simulation-based approach does not allow individuals appearing in the incidence data to generate new cases in the same timestep, only the simulation-based approach allows within-week realised serial intervals.

 We applied both Rt inference methods to the simulated dataset, finding that the simulation-based approach generates more accurate estimates of Rt than the Cori method in this scenario (Fig 2C).
 The percentage error in the estimated value of Rt each week using the simulation-based approach (compared to value of Rt used to generate the dataset) is shown in Fig 2D.
 These error values reflect stochasticity in the number of cases each week in the simulation, which is more substantial when there are fewer cases.

 In addition to our main analysis shown in Fig 2, we also conducted other analyses using the simulated dataset.
-We demonstrated that when the simulation-based method is applied with P=1, the output is identical to when the Cori method is used to estimate Rt (Fig S2A).
+We demonstrated that when the simulation-based method is applied with P=1, the output is identical to when the Cori method is used to estimate Rt (as would be expected, since the assumptions underlying the two methods are identical in this case; Fig S2A).
 We also considered how Rt estimates obtained using the simulation-based method change when different values of P are chosen (Fig S2B-D), finding that the method can obtain accurate estimates for relatively small values of P (using a value of P=3 led to similar errors compared to using P=7).

 Figure 2.
 Estimation of Rt from the simulated disease incidence time series dataset.
 A. The simulated outbreak dataset (blue bars), generated with Rt=1.5 for t<7 weeks and Rt=0.75 for t≥7 weeks (black line).
 The outbreak is simulated with P=1,008starting from one initial case in the first timestep, and new cases are then aggregated into weekly case counts.
 B. The discretised serial interval, for P=1 (blue) and P=7 (red).
 C. Estimates of Rt using the Cori method (blue) and the novel simulation-based approach (with P=7; red).
 Blue and red lines are the mean estimate, and the shaded region represents the 90% credible interval.
 The value of Rt underlying the simulation is shown in black.
 D. The percentage error in the estimate of Rt each week using the simulation-based method.